maher-naija-pro/fast-api-kube/README.md

 - **`allow_credentials`**: Set this to `True` if your API uses cookies or authentication tokens that require credentials to be sent across domains.
 - **`allow_headers`**: While `["*"]` allows all headers, you should explicitly specify the headers that are required for your application, such as `["Authorization", "Content-Type"]`.

-Make sure to update these parameters in your `.env` file or directly in `middleware/security_middleware.py` for a production setup to enhance security.
+Make sure to update these parameters in `middleware/security_middleware.py` for a production setup to enhance security.

 ## Manual  Test API